ratals/Emotion-Detection/README.md

 ## Emotion Detection Using ResNet and FER-2013 Dataset
 This project focuses on emotion detection using the Residual Network (ResNet) architecture with the FER-2013 dataset.
 Key aspects of the project include:

-* Architecture: Utilizes ResNet, which features residual learning to solve the vanishing gradient problem, allowing the training of very deep networks.
+* Architecture: Utilizes ResNet, which features residual learning to solve the vanishing gradient problem, allowing the better training of very deep networks.
-* Dataset: The FER-2013 dataset contains 35,887 grayscale, 48x48 pixel images of faces labeled with seven emotions.
 * Transfer Learning: Leverages pre-trained ResNet models and fine-tunes them for the specific task of emotion detection.
-* Objective: Achieve high accuracy in emotion recognition by leveraging the robust architecture of ResNet.
-This project highlights the effectiveness of ResNet in deep learning tasks and its application in affective computing.
+* Objective: Achieved high accuracy in emotion recognition by leveraging the robust architecture of ResNet This project highlights the effectiveness of ResNet in deep learning tasks and its application in affective computing.

+### ResNet performed well w.r.t CNN built from scratch and VGG16 model, also achieved a good F1-score respectively.